-- The salary scale and incremental date of Headmaster/Headmistress II re-graded from the rank of Senior Assistant Master/Mistress will be determined as follows: - (i) If immediately before re-grading, their pay is less than the minimum of the pay scale of the new office, they will receive the minimum.
-The new incremental date will be determined by the date of re-grading; - (ii) If their pay is the same or more than the minimum and not more than the maximum of the pay scale of the new office, they will receive the salary point which is equivalent to their existing substantive salary.
-The new incremental date will be determined by the date of re-grading; - (iii) If they are re-graded on their incremental date, for the purpose of these rules, their pay before re-grading will be taken to be the pay they would have received on that date had they not been re-graded; and - (iv) If the date of re-grading falls on or between the 1st and the 15th day of the month, the incremental date will be taken to be the first day of that month.
-If the resultant date falls on or between the 16th day and the end of the month, the incremental date will be taken to be the first day of the following month. - (b) With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his/her former headship post without a break in service is allowed to retain the salary pay point he/she received in the former post; if there is a break in service, he/she should be remunerated at the minimum point of the pay scale.
+- (iii) If they are re-graded on their incremental date, for the purpose of these rules, their pay before re-grading will be taken to be the pay they would have received on that date had they not been re-graded; and - (iv) If the date of re-grading falls on or between the 1st and the 15th day of the month, the incremental date will be taken to be the first day of that month.
+If the resultant date falls on or between the 16th day and the end of the month, the incremental date will be taken to be the first day of the following month. - (c) With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his/her former headship post without a break in service is allowed to retain the salary pay point he/she received in the former post; if there is a break in service, he/she should be remunerated at the minimum point of the pay scale for the rank.